Xqhare/horae/README.md

 ## Motivation
 I wrote this library to remove the need for `chrono` or `time` for my time and date handling.
-One more library for my tech-stack.
+It is simply another library for my tech-stack.

 ## Roadmap